seaboyz/You-Dont-Know-JS/types & grammar/ch3.md

 ### `Symbol(..)`

-New as of ES6, an additional primitive value type has been added, called "Symbol".
-Symbols are special "unique" (not strictly guaranteed!) values that can be used as properties on objects with little fear of any collision.
+New as of ES6, an additional primitive value type has been added, called "Symbol". ***Symbols are special "unique" (not strictly guaranteed!) values that can be used as properties on objects with little fear of any collision***.
 They're primarily designed for special built-in behaviors of ES6 constructs, but you can also define your own symbols.

-Symbols can be used as property names, but you cannot see or access the actual value of a symbol from your program, nor from the developer console.
-If you evaluate a symbol in the developer console, what's shown looks like `Symbol(Symbol.create)`, for example.
+***Symbols can be used as property names, but you cannot see or access the actual value of a symbol from your program, nor from the developer console.
+If you evaluate a symbol in the developer console, what's shown looks like `Symbol(Symbol.create)`, for example***.

 There are several predefined symbols in ES6, accessed as static properties of the `Symbol` function object, like `Symbol.create`, `Symbol.iterator`, etc. To use them, do something like: